Moreland Integrated Transport Strategy 2018 and Parking Strategy

 Because these changes have been so significant and our urban environment is evolving so quickly, we’ve decided to develop a new strategy ahead of time.

-What will the Strategy contain?
+What do the Draft Strategies contain?

 Council is responsible for local roads, parking, footpaths and shared paths for cyclists and pedestrians.